UmangSingh-2004/Currency_Converter-Application/README.md

 # Currency_Converter-Application
-I developed a Currency Converter application using Java Swing as part of my Java Fundamentals.
+I developed a Currency Converter application using Java Swing.
 This project helped me understand the basics of GUI programming in Java.
 Technologies Used Java and Java Swing for the GUI.
+In this, we have a few countries to convert their currencies. in the future, we will add an API for more accurate conversions.